About Visual Materials and Films in Our Collections

-The Society's Archives has approximately 3 million images in more than 6,000 collections.
+The Wisconsin Historical Society's Archives has approximately 3 million images in more than 6,000 collections.
 Materials include photographs, negatives, films, architectural drawings, cartoons, lithographs, posters, and ephemeral materials from private, business, and governmental sources.

 These archival visual materials document the rich social, economic, and political history of Wisconsin and the upper Midwest from the mid-1800s to the present, as well as those ethnic groups who helped shape its history.
 Image holdings are particularly strong in daily life from the turn of the century to the 1970s.

 In addition, our collections have a national focus in the areas of 19th century expeditionary photography, Native American images, mass communications, and social action movements including labor and civil rights.